thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 10 April 2023
+### Daily Rundown on Tuesday, 11 April 2023

-- The average temperature today is 9.85˚C;
+- The average temperature today is 10.44˚C;
-- With highs of 12.33˚C and lows of 5.76˚C.
+- With highs of 10.44˚C and lows of 4.25˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->